felipebravom/SemEval_2018_Task_1_Eval/README.md

 ```

 ## 2. Weka Baseline System
 We have implemented a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package called [AffectiveTweets](https://affectivetweets.cms.waikato.ac.nz/) to be used as a baseline system.
 The package allows calculating multiple features from a tweet and can be used together with many machine learning methods implemented in WEKA.
 Installation instructions are given in the project's [webpage](https://affectivetweets.cms.waikato.ac.nz/install/).
-Make sure to install the latest version (1.0.1) as well as the LibLinear package before running the examples fro below.
+Make sure to install the latest version (1.0.1) as well as the LibLinear package before running the examples from below.

 ### 2.1.
 Data to Arff